Specific Premarin Vaginal Cream Warnings and Precautions

-Warnings and precautions to be aware of prior to using Premarin Vaginal Cream include the following:
+Warnings and precautions to be aware of prior to using Premarin Vaginal Cream

 - It is important to understand that even though Premarin Vaginal Cream is applied vaginally, the hormones in the cream are absorbed into the bloodstream.
 This means that any of the risks associated with oral estrogen hormone replacement therapy also apply to Premarin Vaginal Cream.

 - Studies have shown that estrogen hormone replacement therapy increases the risk of stroke and blood clots in the legs.
 Before you take Premarin Vaginal Cream, your healthcare provider should make sure you are appropriately treated for any risk factors for blood clots or heart disease, such as high blood pressure, high cholesterol, diabetes, obesity, or smoking.